'Roma' gave Alfonso Cuarón his second Best Director award. Here's why.

 What "Roma" did have: A powerhouse director and a moving story based on his own life.

-While "Roma" fell short of getting the coveted best picture award, it gave acclaimed Mexican director Alfonso Cuarón his second Oscar for best director, and the movie won for best foreign language film and best cinematography.
+While "Roma" fell short of getting the coveted best picture award, it gave acclaimed Mexican director Alfonso Cuarón his second Oscar for best director, and the movie won Mexico its first best foreign Language film; it also won for best cinematography.

 "It was so well done, well crafted, well written, acted and directed," said Charles Ramírez Berg, a professor of media studies at University of Texas at Austin.
 "The viewer sees everything from the perspective of a maid, which is really innovative."